-Two reviewers independently reviewed the title and abstracts of all identified articles using Abstrackr103 to determine if the study met our inclusion and exclusion criteria for design, population, intervention, and outcomes (Appendix A Table 1).
+Two reviewers independently reviewed the title and abstract of all identified articles using Abstrackr103 to determine if the study met our inclusion and exclusion criteria for design, population, intervention, and outcomes (Appendix A Table 1).
 Two reviewers then independently evaluated the full-text article(s) of all potentially relevant studies against the complete inclusion and exclusion criteria.
 Disagreements in the abstract and/or full-text review were resolved by discussion and consultation with a third reviewer, if necessary.
 Excluded studies and reasons for exclusion are listed in Appendix C.

 We developed an a priori set of criteria for inclusion and exclusion of studies based on criteria from the previous review and our understanding of the literature (Appendix A Table 1).
-For KOs 1-6, we considered studies including asymptomatic adults aged 40 years and older (limited to current smokers for KQ 5a).
-For KQs 7 and 8, we restricted the population further to only include asymptomatic adults aged 40 years and older who were also diagnosed (preferably based on screening) with mild (FEV1 \geq 80% normal) to moderate (FEV1 50%-79% normal) COPD or a mean population FEV1 greater than or equal to 60 percent predicted to approximate a population of mild-to-moderate COPD.
-We defined asymptomatic patients as those in one of the following states: those who are free of the disease; those in whom the disease is present, but who have physical symptoms that are undetected by the patient or the clinician (e.g., have mild dyspnea that goes unnoticed); or those who have nonspecific symptoms (e.g., sporadic sputum production or cough) that have gone unrecognized as being related to COPD.
-For KQs 1-6, we excluded studies of patients with previously diagnosed COPD or other respiratory conditions (KO 1 only), patients with identified alpha-1 antitrypsin deficiency, and pregnant women.
-For KQs 7 and 8, we excluded patients diagnosed with severe (FEV1 \geq 30%-49% normal) or very severe (FEV1 <30% normal) COPD, pregnant women, and patients with identified alpha-1 antitrypsin deficiency.
-While the ideal literature related to treatment would focus on screen-detected patients, we recognized that many studies would be population-based.
-As such, we included some proportion of patients with previously diagnosed disease, making the criteria of excluding patients with COPD-related symptoms not pragmatic (e.g., persistent dyspnea, chronic sputum production and/or cough).
-Additionally, we looked for risk factor-based prescreening questionnaires for KQ 2, but were not able to locate any such questionnaires.
+For KOs 1 to 6, we considered studies including asymptomatic adults age 40 years and older (limited to current smokers for KQ 5a).
+For KQs 7 and 8, we restricted the population further to only include asymptomatic adults age 40 years and older who were also diagnosed (preferably based on screening) with mild (FEV1 \geq 80% of normal) to moderate (FEV1 50% to 79% of normal) COPD or a mean population FEV1 greater than or equal to 60 percent of predicted to approximate a population of mild to moderate COPD.
+We defined asymptomatic patients as those in one of the following states: those who are free of the disease; those in whom the disease is present but who have physical symptoms that are undetected by the patient or the clinician (e.g., have mild dyspnea that goes unnoticed); or those who have nonspecific symptoms (e.g., sporadic sputum production or cough) that have gone unrecognized as being related to COPD.
+For KOs 1 to 6, we excluded studies of patients with previously diagnosed COPD or other respiratory conditions (KQ 1 only), patients with identified α_1 -antitrypsin deficiency, and pregnant women.
+For KQs 7 and 8, we excluded patients diagnosed with severe (FEV1 \geq 30% to 49% of normal) or very severe (FEV1 <30% of normal) COPD, pregnant women, and patients with identified α_1 -antitrypsin deficiency.
+While the ideal literature related to treatment would focus on screen-detected patients, we recognized that many studies would be population based.
+As such, we included some proportion of patients with previously diagnosed disease, making the criteria of excluding patients with COPD-related symptoms not pragmatic (e.g., persistent dyspnea, chronic sputum production, and/or cough).
+Additionally, we looked for risk factorbased prescreening questionnaires for KQ 2, but were not able to locate any such questionnaires.
 As a result, we included screening questionnaires that used a combination of risk factors and symptom-based questions.

-For KQs 1-4, we examined studies that used pre-bronchodilator screening spirometry, screening questionnaires, or risk assessment tools, peak flow meters, and confirmatory post-bronchodilator spirometry.
+For KQs 1 to 4, we examined studies that used prebronchodilator screening spirometry, screening questionnaires, or risk assessment tools, PEF meters, and confirmatory postbronchodilator spirometry.
 For KQs 5 and 6, we focused on studies providing pulmonary function testing with the addition of smoking cessation or immunization intervention/counseling.
-For KQs 7 and 8, we focused on pharmacotherapy interventions appropriate for mild-to-moderate COPD (including short- and long-acting beta agonists, anticholinergics, ICS, or combinations of these treatments).6 For KQ 7, we required studies to have at least 6 months of followup.
+For KQs 7 and 8, we focused on pharmacotherapy interventions appropriate for mild to moderate COPD (including short- and long-acting β -agonists, anticholinergics, ICS, or combinations of these treatments).6 For KQ 7, we required studies to have at least 6 months of followup.